 The lead agency may use the Challenge Grant funds to fund any housing, program, or service need that is clearly and specifically identified in the CoC Plan and meets the performance measures and specific objectives provided in the application, which may include those identified in section 420.622(6), Florida Statutes.
 To be an eligible activity or use, the lead agency shall certify that the use is contained in the CoC Plan and shall provide evidence of that inclusion in the CoC Plan with the certification (see Attachment 9.2).
 If the project is NOT included in the CoC Plan, the project will not be accepted as an allowable project.
 The CoC Plan included in the lead agency's application for the HUD Notice of Funding Availability for the FY2018 CoC Program Competition must be submitted with this grant application.
-If an updated CoC Plan has been approved by the CoC Board since the HUD Notice of Funding Availability for the FY2018 CoC Program Competition, this plan may be submitted instead.
 The application must clearly enumerate the activities or projects to be funded, the purpose of each, the amount allocated for each, and the entity to carry out that use or activity.